 Wowza Media Server supports bi-directional remote procedure calls to and from Adobe Flash Player.
-From Flash Player you can call a server-side Java method and pass data to a Wowza Media Server-and from Wowza Media Server you can call a client-side ActionScript method and pass data to Flash Player.
-This is very useful when building Rich Internet Applications (RIAs).
+Bi-directional remote procedures calls are a way for ActionScript code running in Flash Player to invoke server-side Java methods and pass data to Wowza Media Server.
+The server can in turn invoke client-side ActionScript methods and pass data to Flash Player.
+This enables rich client/server applications to be built using Flash Player and Wowza Media Server.
+These features are available when using the RTMP protocol.